ATTESA: E-TS

 The Electronic Torque Split version of this all-wheel drive architecture is a more advanced system developed for Nissan vehicles with a longitudinal drive train layout.
 It was first used in August 1989 in the R32 Nissan Skyline GT-R and Nissan Skyline GTS-4.
 Although the Skyline GT-R is exclusively AWD with manual transmission, ATTESA E-TS is also used in Nissan models that are available as rear wheel drive (RWD) with automatic transmissions fitted, such as the A31 Nissan Cefiro which was the second Nissan to feature the system exactly a year later in August 1990, and vehicles based on the Nissan FM platform (which are sold in certain markets under the Infiniti luxury brand).

 The ATTESA E-TS version uses a mostly conventional RWD transmission.
 Drive to the rear wheels is constant via a tailshaft and rear differential, but drive to the front wheels is more complex by utilizing a transfer case on the rear of the transmission.
+Front-to-rear torque split can go from 0:100 during acceleration to a maximum of 50:50.

 The drive for the front wheels comes from a transfer case bolted on the end of an almost traditional Nissan RWD transmission.
 A short driveshaft for the front wheels exits the transfer case on the right side.
 Inside the transfer case a multi-row chain drives a multi-plate wet clutch pack.
 Drive from the chain is apportioned using this clutch pack in the transfer case "differential" (the system thus does not involve a regular gear differential as in a full-time 4WD layout, but rather a center clutch), similar to the type employed in the Steyr-Daimler-Puch system in the Porsche 959.
 This unit is lubricated with its own dedicated NS-ATF fluid supply (Nissan Special Automatic Transmission Fluid) and is not in any way connected to the fluid in the transmission.
 Some Nissan models have an external cooler with an electric pump to cool this fluid.